 The Council has been a good steward of ratepayer monies.
-Over the past 40 years, the Council has managed to stay under the threshold set out in the Power Act's funding provision.
+Over the past 45 years, the Council has managed to stay under the threshold set out in the Power Act's funding provision.
 However, the Council is now in a position where it needs funding above the statutory funding threshold simply to remain viable, let alone grow.
-Compensation, travel, contracting, and services and supplies all cost more than in 1980 when Congress established the Council and created the funding formula in the Power Act for Bonneville.
-The Council needs to keep pace with inflation to hire as well as retain professional staff, fund the state offices, and to produce a regional power plan and fish and wildlife program while also educating and providing opportunities to receive input from interested parties and the public on regional energy and fish and wildlife issues in the Pacific Northwest and the Columbia River Basin as required by the Act.
+Compensation, travel, contracting, rent, and services and supplies all cost more than in 1980 when Congress established the Council and created the funding formula in the Power Act for Bonneville.
+The Council needs to keep pace with inflation to hire as well as retain professional staff, fund the state offices, and to produce a regional Power Plan and Fish and Wildlife Program while also educating and providing opportunities to receive input from interested parties and the public on regional energy and fish and wildlife issues in the Pacific Northwest and the Columbia River Basin as required by the Act.

-Council Budget: Fiscal year 2025 revised and fiscal year 2026
+Council Budget: FY26 revised and FY27

-The Council projects workloads and resource requirements two years in advance with some opportunity for budget revisions occurring prior to the beginning of each fiscal year.
+The Council projects workloads and resource requirements two years in advance, with some opportunity for budget revisions occurring prior to the beginning of each fiscal year.

-The table below reflects the Council's revisions to the fiscal year 2025 budget that the Council adopted last July.
-In addition, the table shows the Council's projection for fiscal year 2026 and estimates for fiscal year 2027 through fiscal year 2030.
+The table below reflects the Council's revisions to the FY26 budget that the Council adopted last July.
+In addition, the table shows the Council's projection for FY27 and estimates for FY28 through FY31.

-The Council is committed to carrying out its responsibilities and workloads within these projected funding levels.
+The Council is committed to carrying out its responsibilities and workload within these projected funding levels.